 Capacity 2 million litres and is open to visitors

 This distillery is situated just outside Brora on the north east coast.
 It produces a rich, smoky, salty malt due to its seaside location.
 The current distillery dates from 1967, however the original Clynelish dates from 1896.
-It was briefly named Brora and closed in 1983.
 Interestingly the water from the Clynelish Burn from which it gets it water runs over rocks containing gold - and maybe this accounts for its rich amber colour.
+Clynelish is a vital component of Johnnie Walker whiskies (see the statue outside).
+After a 3-year renovation project, it has been re-opened with an interactive, multi-sensory visitor experience./p>

 This distillery is the highest malt distillery in Scotland and is situated close to the A9 Perth to Inverness road just north of the Drumochter pass.
 It is owned by Diageo and is part of the Classic Malts.
 The cold climate here (where the mean temperature is 6 degrees Celsius) is ideal for producing whisky thanks to the cool fresh water from the Drumochter burn.